THE EYES OF MIRIAM BERKLEY

 In my teens I travelled from the Bronx, where I lived, to high school in Manhattan via subway and I remember staring at the people around me on the train.
 My early fascination with faces has never ended.

 At college I took classes in drawing and art history, but none in photography.
 I did not even know such courses existed.
 I had access to a camera but used it infrequently, until I first set foot in a darkroom one weekend away from home and learned the rudiments of darkroom work.
-I loved taking photographs, especially now that I knew how to develop them.
+I loved taking photographs, especially now that I know how to develop them.
 Still, although it was an interest, it played a very small part in my life until I was in my 2os and spent a few months in Israel, where I shot large quantities of film, which I bought in large rolls, loaded onto reusable cartridges, and processed in the darkroom of the kibbutz where I was living.
 A friend bought me an introductory book about photo technique and I used it to teach myself the basic principles and techniques of photography.

 What made you decide to become a full-time photographer?